<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 What exactly is credit management?

-Credit management is granting and managing credit accounts to new and existing customers within a company.
+Credit management refers to the granting and managing of credit accounts to new and existing customers within a company.
 If your company offers credit accounts, they need to be monitored and reconciled regularly.
+A credit management process often involves managing credit with existing customers, analysing a customer's creditworthiness, and streamlining the credit application process.

 Why a credit management system?